DoraQi/XiangQi/README.md

 ## A simple game of Chinese chess

-This is a novice programmer's attempt at creating a playable game of Chinese chess (XiangQi)
+This is a novice programmer's attempt at creating a playable game of Chinese chess (XiangQi).
+I find this project interesting because I feel like it is a great way for me to explore how to design a program with multiple interacting classes.

 ## User Story
 - As a user, I want to play a custom game by adding multiple XiangQi pieces onto the board